The Canadian menswear aficionado Harry Rosen once said, “The gentleman prefers fall.”

 Enter the topcoat, one of the all-time most dashingly handsome pieces of men’s outerwear.

 Even though an overcoat is outerwear, look for one that fits similarly to a blazer in order to maintain a sleeker, more sophisticated silhouette.

 Will you be wearing the coat over top of formal wear, like a suit jacket or blazer, or in place of one?

 If you intend to wear the coat over top of another jacket, opt for one that’s one or two inches bigger in the chest than your jacket size.

 But if you don’t wear a lot of blazers and you intend to wear the coat over top of a dress shirt or sweater (like in the picture above), get one in the same measurements as your jacket, so that it fits snug and cuts a strong silhouette.

 Where to Get Men’s Topcoats:

-But it can also come in pretty hand in the fall (particularly if you live in a more northern locale, where the fall can get quite cold).
+(Particularly if you live in a more northern locale, where the fall can get quite cold.)

 And for the love of god fellas, if you only remember one thing from this post, please, remember this:

 Unlike the topcoat, the peacoat is not meant to be worn over top of a blazer or suit!

 Opt for one in a classic color like navy, black or grey, which pairs well with all of the essential men’s pants colors and will lend you a sophisticated look that helps elevate your casual style game.

 Where to Get Men’s Peacoats:

 Trench coats are a more mature look, but an absolute classic one.

-The classic move is to throw your trench over a suit to protect it from the rain.
+The classic move is to throw your trench over a suit to protect it on rainy days.